paglimo/beegfs-go/watch/README.md

 option names needs to be reformated to be valid/standard Linux variable names by applying the following rules:

-* All variables that apply to BeeWatch must be prefixed with `BEEWATCH_`.
+* All variables that apply to Watch must be prefixed with `Watch_`.
 * All letters must be uppercase.
 * All dots (.) in the parameter name must be replaced with a double underscore (__).
 * All hyphens (-) in the parameter name must be replaced with an underscore (_).

-For example the flag `--log.type` would be specified as `BEEWATCH_LOG_TYPE`.
+For example the flag `--log.type` would be specified as `Watch_LOG_TYPE`.

 ### Specify Configuration using a TOML Configuration File

-When this option is used BeeWatch should be started with the flag `--cfg-file=<PATH>` where `<PATH>` is an absolute path to the configuration file to use.
+When this option is used Watch should be started with the flag `--cfg-file=<PATH>` where `<PATH>` is an absolute path to the configuration file to use.
 Except for `--cfg-file` all options specified in `--help` can be specified in a configuration file.
 Options are specified based on TOML